davidmcnamee/shopify-backend-challenge/readme.md

 Users who are looking to build a following can set their price from the profile page.
 They can also set a price for individual memes, such that other users can purchase ownership of a popular meme (*image purchases are still a work-in-progress*).

-Images are unique throughout the platform (using perceptual hashing libraries), and image files are only distributed with expiring s3 signed urls, incentivising fresh content rather than copied memes.
+Images are unique throughout the platform (using "blockhash" perceptual hashing libraries), and image files are only distributed with expiring s3 signed urls, incentivising fresh content rather than copied memes.

 ## User Guide / Screenshots